Histopathological Assessment of Cyclosporine and Methylprednisolone-induced Invasive Pulmonary Aspergillosis in Rabbits

 Authors

-1 Department of pathology, university of Tehran, Tehran, Iran
+1 Department of Pathobiology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran.

 Abstract

-Background: Aspergillus is a saprophytic conidial mold usually found in different environments like soil, decomposing organic matter, and indoor settings.
+Background: Aspergillus is a saprophytic conidial mold usually found in different environments, like soil, decomposing organic matter, and indoor settings.
 This genus includes several species causing aspergillosis, a spectrum of diseases with varying clinical presentations.
 Among these, invasive pulmonary aspergillosis is recognized as one of the most severe forms, often leading to rapid lung tissue destruction and high mortality rates, especially in immunocompromised individuals.

 Conclusion: This study yielded valuable insights that can enhance diagnostic methods for invasive pulmonary aspergillosis in non-neutropenic immunosuppressed patients.
 Furthermore, these findings support the use of rabbit models as a reliable and effective system for future research on new antifungal therapies, minimizing the risk of iatrogenic mortality and property loss.